 Dialogues: Analysis and Performance is a symposium dedicated to the analysis and performance of contemporary music, highlighting scholarship and artistry that engages with these areas.
 The symposium aims to encourage greater sensitivity to what the analytical and performance communities can offer one another in the domains of research and practice.

 Invited guests include Andreas Borregaard (Norwegian Academy of Music), Claire Chase (Harvard University), Russell Hartenberger (University of Toronto), Robert Hasegawa (McGill University), Daphne Leong (University of Colorado Boulder), Ryan McClelland (University of Toronto), and Steven Schick (University of California San Diego).
 More info on these guests can be found here.

 The symposium will be held in a hybrid format from October 7–9, 2021, at the University of Toronto’s Faculty of Music.

-Design: Patrick Hart
+Image artwork: Patrick Hart